dev-11/aop_logging/README.md

 Simple aspect oriented logger

 The logging is implemented in `AopLogging.LogginProxy` class.
 To complete the logging, an implementation of the `AopLogging.ILogger` and `AopLogging.ILogEntryGenerator` have to be passed in next to the `T` what we want to decorate with the logging.
-The `T` class has to implement an interface, cannot be sealed, and cannot be abstract as these are the precondition of  `System.Reflection.DispatchProxyGenerator.GenerateProxyType(Type baseType, Type interfaceType)` method.
+The `T` class has to implement an interface, cannot be sealed, and cannot be abstract as these are the precondition of the `System.Reflection.DispatchProxyGenerator.GenerateProxyType(Type baseType, Type interfaceType)` method.

 ### Main Interfaces: